 However, some workers complain that they are unable to get through to anyone one the hotline.
 Instead, they are being forced to work in dangerous conditions while they wait for the hotline to clear up.

 At O’Neal Manufacturing Services in Louisville, where over 100 workers are employed, many workers complain that they are being forced to work, making steel for forklift parts.
+These days, with many companies ensuring the safety of fall arrest equipment, it is possible that there could have been a demand for height safety parts.

 So, far O’Neal has refused to shut down the plant, taking advantage of vague language that allows employers deemed “essential” to stay open.